conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 discussed here.
 That is also why C facades were historically the common route from Swift to C++.

-## Making the Headers Importable
+## Generating the Module Map with Conan

-Swift imports C and C++ headers through Clang modules.
-A `module.modulemap` file tells Clang which headers belong to a module.
-LunaSVG does not ship one, so the consumer recipe generates it:
+The module map shown above contains a package-specific include path.
+Rather than hard-coding that path, the Conan consumer recipe obtains it from the selected LunaSVG package and generates the file during `conan install`:

 ```python
 import os